Helge Lund - BP PLC

 “I was very pleasantly surprised to be appointed for the NED award, it was completely unexpected.

-As having been a Chairman of many successful multi-national companies over the last 10 years, ones role is behind the scenes steering of the Board/management teams to create significant shareholder value, utilising the experience and wisdom gained from many years working in industry across the world.
+As having been a Chair of many successful multi-national companies over the last 10 years, ones role is behind the scenes steering of the Board/management teams to create significant shareholder value, utilising the experience and wisdom gained from many years working in industry across the world.

-I have always enjoyed the role of a serial Chairman and found it challenging, stimulating and sometimes frustrating , and to have won the award gives me a great sense of pride and recognition for the hard work done over the years.
+I have always enjoyed the role of a serial Chair and found it challenging, stimulating and sometimes frustrating , and to have won the award gives me a great sense of pride and recognition for the hard work done over the years.

 I will never forget the great feeling coupled with nervousness while walking up the steps to collect the NED award.